CDCgov/prime-reportstream/prime-router/docs/authz/authz-design.md

 groups will allow us to make authorization decisions on most endpoints.
 Organizations are easily added to the token for users via the UI.
 I will delve into how to set it up for senders later in the document.

+A prefix (e.g. `DH`) will be added to the group name to disambiguate groups representing organizations from other groups that exist within Okta.
+We should be able to remove the prefix when building the claims using Okta's expression language.

 <img src="img/groups-claim.png" width="600"/>

 ### Submit claim